Hadokane/CCI_PP4_Radicool_Store/README.md

 ---

-The first thing the user should be greeted by is an appealing `Home Page/Index` containing the following:
+The first thing the user will be greeted by is an appealing `Home Page/Index` containing the following:

 - A clutter-free, intuitive design, making use of Bootstrap classes and minimal brand colours to allow Merchandise imagery to stand out.